 Investment income consists of interest and dividend income earned on our cash and cash equivalents and marketable securities.
 Interest expense consists primarily of contractual interest costs, Royalty Financing Agreement non-cash interest expense and the amortization of debt issuance costs related to our debt.
 Debt issuance costs are amortized to interest expense using the effective interest rate method over the term of the debt.
-Our balance sheet reflects debt, net of the debt discount, debt issuance costs paid to the lender, and other third-party costs.
-Unamortized debt issuance costs associated with extinguished debt are expensed in the period of the extinguishment.
+Our consolidated balance sheets reflect debt, net of the debt issuance costs paid to the lender, and other third-party costs.